Brett Myers, MD

 Clinical anesthesia training at the University of Iowa is excellent.
 Residents are exposed to an impressive array of unique and challenging cases beginning in their intern year.
 Most residents meet the number of minimum cases mandated by the ACGME by the 18th month of clinical anesthesia training.
 Our intern year is tailored to maximize experiences across the entire spectrum of medicine which will complement the three following years of clinical anesthesia training.
 Intern year culminates in advanced clinical medicine which includes one month of simulations, lectures, workshops and problem-based learning and one month of operative experiences that prepare our interns to become superb CA-1’s.

 In addition to receiving solid experiences in every area of perioperative medicine, we receive extensive training in pain medicine, regional anesthesia, pediatric anesthesia, neuroanesthesia, obstetric anesthesia, and critical care medicine.
 Our Ambulatory Surgery Center provides opportunities to practice alternative anesthetic techniques that may better reflect a private practice setting.

-Training is further augmented with the opportunity to learn anesthesia in more humble locales.
-In 2014-2015, three separate, fully funded trips to the Dominican Republic, Guatemala and Colombia will provide six senior anesthesia residents the opportunity to practice abroad.
+Since 2002 residency training has been further augmented with the opportunity to learn anesthesia in more humble locales.
+Currently, three separate, fully funded trips to the Dominican Republic, Guatemala and Colombia will provide six senior anesthesia residents the opportunity to practice abroad.
 The Guatemala mission trip is affiliated with the Miles of Smiles Team (MOST), where they perform cleft lip and palate repair surgeries.